 In 2009, the City's Planning Department began development of CompPlan 2030, a comprehensive plan to guide future development in Auburn.
-CompPlan 2030 focuses on the following key areas: current and future land use; how land use and the built environment affects our natural resources; schools, parks and other civic facilities;
+CompPlan 2030 focuses on the following key areas: current and future land use; how land use and the built environment affects our natural resources, schools, parks, utilities, civic facilities and transportation.

-and transportation.
 The Plan provides guidance for future planning based on public input, analysis of current and future conditions, and best practices.
 A series of public meetings was held in 2009 and 2010 to allow citizens to share their ideas for Auburn's future, giving citizens a voice in the development of the plan.
-The Future Land Use Plan provides parcellevel recommendations for the type and scale of new development for the next twenty years, and is the product of a strategy to promote infill development and growth in downtown Auburn.
+The Future Land Use Plan provides parcel-level recommendations for the type and scale of new development for the next twenty years, and is the product of a strategy to promote infill development and growth in downtown Auburn.
 The Future Land Use Plan element of CompPlan 2030 replaces the 2004 Future Land Use Plan.
 The Natural Systems and Utility sections of CompPlan 2030 provide recommendations for water conservation and stormwater management.
 The plan was adopted by the Auburn City Council on October 4, 2011.
-Implementation of the plan's priority recommendations has begun, and additional work on implementation timing is expected in the Spring of 2012.